AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 ## Embed rich media in an eCatalog {#embedding-rich-media-in-an-ecatalog}

-You can use eCatalog's Rich Media option to add videos in MP4 format or spin sets to Image Maps that you have added to an eCatalog.
-When a user selects the Image Map area in the eCatalog, the associated spin set or video is displayed.
+You can use eCatalog's Rich Media option to add videos in MP4 format or Spin Sets to Image Maps that you have added to an eCatalog.
+When a user selects the Image Map area in the eCatalog, the associated Spin Set or video is displayed.
 This functionality is especially helpful if you want customers to see an item in use or see an item from different angles and perspectives.

 You can also optionally display tooltip text when customers move their pointers over your Image Map so they know what they are selecting.